wgalbraith/280/docs_student/regression-log-transform.md

 ---

-We can upload this data to StatKey and select $x=$ Days and $y=$ Residual and we see the pattern expressed in the residuals.
+We can upload this data as a csv file to StatKey and select $x=$ Days and $y=$ Residual and we see the pattern expressed in the residuals.

 ![AlgaeResTable](./figures_static/statistics/algresplot.png)